DeepSportradar/ball-3d-localization-challenge/README.md

 ## Challenge rules

+Please refer to the challenge webpage for complete rules, timelines and awards: [https://deepsportradar.github.io/challenge.html](https://deepsportradar.github.io/challenge.html).

-The goal is to obtain the best estimation of ball size in pixels on an evaluation set -- called *challenge*-set -- for which labels will be kept secrets.
+The goal is to obtain the best estimation of ball size in pixels on the *challenge*-set that will be provided later and for which labels will be kept secrets.
 The metric used will be the mean absolute error (MAE) between the prediction and the secret ground-truth.
-The *challenge*-set will be provided later.

 The competitors must conceive a model that relies only on the provided data for training.
-In the case of a neural-network based model, initial weights may come from a well-established public methods pret-trained on public data. **This must be clearly stated in the publication/erport**.
+In the case of a neural-network based model, initial weights may come from a well-established public methods pret-trained on public data. **This must be clearly stated in the publication/report**.

-Please see the challenge page for more details: [https://deepsportradar.github.io/challenge.html](https://deepsportradar.github.io/challenge.html).

 ## Installation